Washingtonwei/use-case-style-guide/use-case-templates/README.md

       <b>4a.
 Input validation rule violation</b> <br />
       4b1.
 The System alerts the User that an input validation rule is violated and displays the nature and location of the error. <br />
       4b2.
-The User corrects the mistake and returns to step 4 of normal flow. <br>
+The User corrects the mistake and returns to step 4 of the normal flow. <br>
       <b>5a.
 No data is returned</b> <br />
       5b1.
 The System alerts the User that no data is available in the generated report. <br />
       5b2.
-The User chooses to return to step 3 of normal flow or terminate the use case. <br>
+The User either chooses to return to step 3 of the normal flow or chooses to terminate the use case. <br>
       <b
         >6a.
 The User chooses to "Save report generating parameters" for